 Connecticut works toward implementation of medical marijuana law

-As they say, the devil is in the details, and here the details are the rules under consideration by the Department of Consumer Protection.
-Under the proposed rules, the system is very costly, particularly for small, family-run businesses.
-For producers, the department would require an application fee of $25,000, an additional $75,000 if accepted, plus a $2 million bond payable to the state if the producer falls behind on quotas.
+Unfortunately, the department’s rules have made it very costly to operate in the Constitution State, particularly for small, family-run businesses.
+For instance, the department requires a $25,000 application fee from producers, plus an additional $75,000 if they are accepted.
+Operators must also have a $2 million bond or insurance policy payable to the state if the producer falls behind on state requirements.
 In addition, producers must have all marijuana tested, even if there is no testing facility available in the state.
-Finally, the Department is only required to issue a very limited number of dispensary and producer licenses, calling into question whether the state program will be able to meet the need of patients in Connecticut.
-MPP encouraged the Department to re-think these rules in advance of the hearing in April.
+Finally, the department is only required to issue a very limited number of dispensary and producer licenses, calling into question whether the state program will be able to meet the need of patients in Connecticut.
+Nonetheless, the rules are a step in the right direction for patients.

 Connecticut decriminalizes possession of marijuana

 Although Connecticut has improved its marijuana laws in recent years, penalties still exist for adults in possession of a substance that is less harmful than alcohol.
-Please ask your legislators to take marijuana off the criminal market and tax and regulate it similarly to alcohol.
+Data reported to the FBI by state law enforcement shows that in 2011, 88% of all marijuana-related arrests were for possession.
+Please ask your legislators to take marijuana off the criminal market, to legalize it for adults, and to tax and regulate it similarly to alcohol.

 You can stay up to date on all the latest news and information in Connecticut by subscribing to MPP’s free email alerts.